Here I Stand (boardgame): Publication history

 Here I Stand was first published by GMT Games in 2006, and was designed by Ed Beach, Matthew Beach, and Dave Cross.

 A related sequel game, Virgin Queen (the title refers to Queen Elizabeth I), covering the second half of the 16th century, was published by GMT Games in 2012.

 A 500th Anniversary Edition (commemorating Martin Luther's posting of his 95 Theses), featuring revised rules, new cards and other updates, was published in 2017.

 Reception

 Uli Blennemann comments: "Here I Stand offers a ton of period flavor, and it is a game that tells you a story.
 What's more, it's better than a book or a movie.
 With just a little bit of imagination, you write a part of that story."

 Here I Stand won the 2006 Charles S. Roberts Award for Best Pre–World War II Boardgame.

 The game has been consistently ranked near or in the Top 10 of Boardgamegeek's War Game Rank since its release, peaking around 2011, although its ranking has been slowly declining over the years (#4 in 2011–2013, #5 in 2015, #7 in 2017, #8 in 2019, #9 in 2021).
 Likewise, its general rank has declined from around Top 50 in early 2010s to Top 250 in early 2020s.

+Online play

+Currently, there is no official digital platform for "Here I Stand that features full rules enforcement.
+However, some community-driven projects are under development to provide a scripted experience in the near future.

+In the meantime, online matches are primarily conducted using the Vassal Engine module and/or ACTS (Automated Card Tracking System) for card management.
+These tools are typically complemented by communication platforms such as WhatsApp or Discord to facilitate the game's heavy diplomatic interaction.

+Despite the lack of an automated client, there is a highly developed online community centered around the web www.hereistand.app, which serves as a hub for tournaments and matchmaking.